MUSS: Multilevel Subset Selection for Relevance and Diversity: Multilevel Subset Selection

 \textbf{Computational complexity:} We discuss the average-case time complexity of \modelname{}.
-The complexity of standard iterative implementation of \kmeans{} algorithm~\cite{lloyd1982least} is $\mathcal{O}(nkt)$, where $t$ is the number of iterations.
+Here ``average-case'' means assuming cluster sizes of $\frac{n}{l}$ when clustering $n$ items into $l$ clusters.
+The complexity of standard iterative implementation of \kmeans{} algorithm~\citep{lloyd1982least} is $\mathcal{O}(nkt)$, where $t$ is the number of iterations.
 Selecting the top $k$ highest quality items $\gS^{\ast}$ is precomputed in the candidate retrieval task.
 In cases of computing them from scratch with a distributed setting, it costs $\mathcal{O}(n + pk \log k)$ using min-heap where $p$ is the number of parallel cores.
 Greedy selection of $k$ out of $n$ items can be performed in $\mathcal{O}(k^2n)$ time.
 Therefore, selecting $m$ out of $l$ clusters results in $\mathcal{O}(m^2l)$.
-Next, selection of $k' \le k$ points within one cluster gives $\mathcal{O}(\frac{(k')^2n}{l})$ where the expected number of data points in each cluster is $\frac{n}{l}$.
+Next, selection of $k' \le k$ points within one cluster gives $\mathcal{O}(\frac{(k')^2n}{l})$.
 This will only be performed for $m$ selected clusters and the computation can be distributed across $p$ cores resulting in $\mathcal{O}(\frac{(k')^2nm}{lp})$.
 Combining subsets from the clusters and the top $k$ highest quality items results in a pool of $k'm + k$ items.
 Thus the final selection step results in $\mathcal{O} \bigl(k^2(k'm + k) \bigr)$ complexity.
 Clustering and global top-k quality selection are performed once.
 Thus at query time, average-case complexity is $\mathcal{O}\left(m^2l + \frac{(k')^2nm}{lp} + k^2(k'm+k)\right) $.
 Since our approach does not train a separate model for data selection, it does not require extra space.
 Therefore, the memory complexity is linear in the data size.